Section 1.3.3 of the Student Complaints Procedure sets out what you can complain about.

 You should be careful not to make unsubstantiated or defamatory allegations or comments about other students, members of University staff or any other person.
 If the University considers that an allegation or comment may be deemed to be defamatory, it may require you to retract the allegation or delete the comment before commencing an investigation.

 The University expects that many issues can be dealt with successfully through the Stage 1 process.
-If you feel dissatisfied with the outcome of Stage 1, or with the way your complaint was dealt with during Stage 1, you may submit a formal Student Complaint (Stage 2) Form to the Head of Academic Affairs.
+However, if you feel dissatisfied with the outcome of Stage 1, or with the way your complaint was dealt with during Stage 1, you may submit a formal Student Complaint (Stage 2) Form to the Head of Academic Affairs.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.